 But for now I'll just say that I'll bet there are many similar stories to the ones I shared above, with people dealing with joyless giving, changing their lifestyles so they can "pay a tithe" to a church, and other problems rooted in legalism, and this is one of the areas of modern day legalistic Christianity that really gets under my skin.

 The stories above didn't end where I left off.
-I'll pick up where I left off next time.
+I'll pick up where I left off in Part 2.

 3 comments: